Manipulation of Weyl Points in Reciprocal and Nonreciprocal Mechanical Lattices

-Fig.~\ref{fig1}(b) shows the phase diagram for WP1 and WP2 versus the modulation phase difference $\Delta\phi$ and detuning frequency ratio $\omega_b/\omega_a$.
-The phase diagram allows us to precisely determine the boundary where the system undergoes a transition between WP1 and WP2.
-For each type, there are 8 WPs in the first Brillouin zone.
-Here we exhibit four WPs in parametric space with $k=0$ (another four are localized at $k=\pi$).
-For WP1 dominated by potential energy $U$, the band structure exhibits a point-like Fermi surface at the WPs where the isoenergy contour of the band structure is closed and takes the shape of an ellipse, as illustrated in Fig.~\ref{fig1}(c).
-The sign ``$+$" or ``$-$" at each WP denotes its chirality, which is characterized by the sign of $c = \text{sgn}[\det(v_\theta v_kv_\phi)]$~\cite{weyl-lu2013np}.
-When open boundary conditions are considered in real space, achieved through truncation in mechanical arrays while maintaining periodic boundary conditions in parameter space, we observe two surface states appear as an open-ended section connecting a pair of WPs, in analogy to the Fermi arc in electronic systems.
-As we can see from the band structure in Fig.~\ref{fig1}(d), the two surface states (shown as blue and orange sheets between the upper and lower bulk modes), which are like stripes, are well separated from bulk states.
-These surface states intersect to form four arcs that connect four pairs of WPs.
-For WP2, where $T$ is dominant over $U$, the tilt of the band becomes large enough to produce touching electron and hole pockets, rather than a point-like Fermi surface.
-As a result, the isoenergy contour is open and hyperbolic in the vicinity of WP2, as shown in Fig.~\ref{fig1}(g,h).
-Differing from WP1 and WP2, the isoenergy contour at the transition point, in Fig.~\ref{fig1}(e,f), is a hybrid of hyperbolic and elliptical shapes near type I and II WPs.
-The clear distinction between the two types of WPs leads to drastic band differences in response to the control parameters, allowing us to observe the type I-II transition in experiments.
+Fig.~\ref{fig1}(b) shows the phase diagram for WP1 and WP2 versus the phase difference $\Delta\phi$ and detuning frequency ratio $\omega_b/\omega_a$.
+This diagram precisely identifies the transition boundary between WP1 and WP2.
+In WP1, a point-like isoenergy surface near WP displays isotropic properties, with isoenergy contours closed and elliptical, as illustrated in Fig.~\ref{fig1}(c).
+In contrast, WP2 features `electron' and `hole' pockets touching the isoenergy surface of WP, leading to open, hyperbolic contours~[Fig~\ref{fig1}(g)].
+At the transition point [Fig.~\ref{fig1}(e)], the isoenergy contour is a hybrid of hyperbolic and elliptical shapes, indicating unique anisotropic properties.
+When truncating the mechanical arrays, two surface states emerge in an open-ended section connecting a pair of WPs, akin to Fermi arcs in electronic systems.
+As seen in the band structure of Fig.~\ref{fig1}(d,f,h), the two strip-like surface states (blue and orange sheets) are well separated from bulk states, intersecting to form four arcs connecting four pairs of WPs.
+The clear distinction between the two types of WPs leads to different band dispersions of surface states, allowing us to observe the type I-II transition experimentally.